hollan86/usmart/README.md

 ### Installing

-Clone to repo and then run the command below to install
+Clone the repo and then run the command below to install

 ```
 npm install